webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/circleci.md

 ## Common

-### Enabling telemetry

-**Note:** To know more about how webhint uses telemetry, please visit the [telemetry documentation][].

-You can enable telemetry by adding either a parameter or an `env` variable.

-1. By parameter: Add `--telemetry=on` to the script in your `package.json`

-    ```json
-    …
-    "scripts": {
-        …
-        "test-hint": "hint https://webhint.io --debug --telemetry=on"
-      },
-    …
-    ```

-    or in your `.circleci/config.yml`:

-    ```yml
-    version: 2.1
-    jobs:
-      build:
-        docker:
-          - image: circleci/python:latest-node-browsers
-        steps:
-          - checkout # check out the code in the project directory
-          # Add the necessary steps to deploy your website.
-          - run: npm install hint --no-save
-          - run: node node_modules/hint/dist/src/bin/hint.js https://url-to-your-project --telemetry=on
-    ```

-2. By `env` variable: You need to configure the `env` variable `HINT_TELEMETRY` in `.circleci/config.yml`:

-    ```yml
-    version: 2.1
-    jobs:
-      build:
-        docker:
-          - image: circleci/node:lts-browsers
-        steps:
-          - checkout # check out the code in the project directory
-          - run: echo 'export HINT_TELEMETRY="on"' >> $BASH_ENV
-          - run: npm install
-          - run: npm run test-hint
-    ```

 ## Further configuration

 In order to change the output, severity of the hints, etc. you will have to